raphaelvallat/pingouin/docs/index.rst

 * Statsmodels
 * Scikit-learn

-Pingouin is a Python 3 package.
-While most of the functions should work with Python 2.7, we strongly recommend using Python >= 3.6.
+Pingouin is a Python 3 package and is currently tested for Python 3.5, 3.6 and 3.7.
+Note that Pingouin does not work with Python 2.7.

 User installation
 -----------------